 Visit this page for Children Missing Education

-See the below summary document outlining the impact of neglect in childhood and the information and support available
+The below summary document outlining the impact of neglect in childhood and the information and support available.

 BSCB and Safer Bristol have produced revised guidance for professionals to support them in their work with families where drug and/or alcohol use is problematic.